karantin2020/coredns-dockerdns/README.md

 * if `by_hostname` == `true`:
     `hostname.zone`
 * if `by_label` == `true`:
-    `host` (from label value, must have the same zone as plugin)
+    `label value` (must have the same zone as plugin)
 * if `by_compose_domain` == `true`:
     `service.project.zone`

 Dockerdns plugin works with hosts, forward and other plugins as well.
-See config below
+See configs below

-    # works incorrect
-    # enable specific container with `enable` label
-    . {
-        reload 10s
-        hosts {
-            172.28.0.4  whoami.gat
-            172.28.0.4  whoami.nit
-            fallthrough
-        }
-        docker docker.loc {
-            by_domain
-            by_hostname
-            by_compose_domain
-        }
-        forward .
-1.1.1.1 8.8.8.8
-        errors
-    }

     # works correct (add except directive to forward)
     # enable specific container with `enable` label